Nvidia unveils real-time ray tracing Turing graphics architecture

 Turing features new RT Cores to accelerate ray tracing and new Tensor Cores for artificial intelligence inferencing which, together for the first time, make real-time ray tracing possible, the company said.

+“This is the single greatest leap we have ever made in a single generation,” Huang said in the speech.

-These two engines — along with more powerful compute for simulation and enhanced rasterization — usher in a new generation of hybrid rendering to address what the company said is a $250 billion visual effects industry.
+These two engines — along with more powerful computing for simulation and enhanced rasterization — usher in a new generation of hybrid rendering to address what the company said is a $250 billion visual effects industry.

 Hybrid rendering enables cinematic-quality interactive experiences, amazing new effects powered by neural networks, and fluid interactivity on highly complex models, Nvidida said.

-Huang said the first chip to use the Turing architecture is the Nvidia Quadro RTX 8000,
+Huang said the first chip to use the Turing architecture is the Nvidia Quadro RTX 8000, Quadro RTX 6000, and Quadro RTX 5000 GPUs.

-“Turing is NVIDIA’s most important innovation in computer graphics in more than a decade,” said Huang, in his tlk.
+“Turing is NVIDIA’s most important innovation in computer graphics in more than a decade,” said Huang, in his talk.
 “Hybrid rendering will change the industry, opening up amazing possibilities that enhance our lives with more beautiful designs, richer entertainment and more interactive experiences.
 The arrival of real-time ray tracing is the Holy Grail of our industry.”

-Turing is Nvidia’s eighth-generation GPU architecture, and it is the first ray-tracing GPU and the

-result of more than 10,000 engineering-years of effort.
+Turing is Nvidia’s eighth-generation GPU architecture, and it is the first ray-tracing GPU and the result of more than 10,000 engineering-years of effort.
 By using Turing’s hybrid rendering

-capabilities, applications can simulate the physical world at six times the speed of the previous Pascal
+capabilities, applications can simulate the physical world at six times the speed of the previous Pascal generation.

-“This is a significant moment in the history of computer graphics,” said Jon Peddie, CEO of

-analyst firm JPR, in a statement.
+“This is a significant moment in the history of computer graphics,” said Jon Peddie, CEO of analyst firm JPR, in a statement.
 “Nvidia is delivering real-time ray tracing five years before we had thought possible.”

 The Turing architecture has dedicated ray-tracing processors called RT Cores, which accelerate the computation of how light and sound travel in 3D environments at up to 10 GigaRays a second.
 Turing accelerates real-time ray tracing by up to 25 times that of the previous Pascal generation, and GPU nodes can be used for final-frame rendering for film effects at more than 30 times the speed of CPU nodes.